Best Places to Visit Where the Dollar Is Strong

 Japan/Japanese Yen

 Traveling to Japan may seem unattainable for most Americans due to the high airfare prices.
-But many don’t realize that lodging, the cost of food, and the yen all highly favor anyone with the U.S. dollar.
+However, if you can get past this initial cost barrier, you'll be pleased to know that lodging, the cost of food and the yen all highly favor anyone with the U.S. dollar.

 5. Argentina